-In October 2017 we celebrated 3 years onsite and almost all our orchard in the ground and starting to produce delicious harvests.
+In October 2019 we celebrated 5 years onsite and all our orchard in the ground and starting to produce delicious harvests.
 We have also negotiated another 5 year licence with City of Fremantle.

-To become a member, go to signup and be a foundation member!
+To become a member, go to signup and be part of exciting grass-roots project.

 To find out more about our full vision, view our Youtube video and explore this website or Facebook (White Gum Valley Community Orchard).

 Our Concept Plan

 Anyone ever tried a fruit from the Davidson's Plum?!
-We look forward to taste testing it along with some white sapotes, mangoes, midyim berries, plums, macadamias...to name but a few of the many fruits and nuts we are now growing in the orchard, moving closer to our dream of community harvests of, and culinary gatherings centred on, the produce we grow through the seasons.
+We look forward to taste testing it along with some white sapotes, mangoes, midyim berries, plums, macadamias...to name but a few of the many fruits and nuts we are now growing in the orchard.
+We have started to turn our dream into reality of community harvests and culinary gatherings centred on the produce we grow or within the neighbourhood.